OBITUARY-Vittorio Emanuele of Savoy, son of Italy's last king, dies aged 86 | Law-Order

 His grandfather, King Victor Emanuel III, abdicated in favour of his son Umberto just before the 1946 referendum in a final, futile attempt to save the monarchy.
 But Vittorio Emanuele's parents, Umberto II and Maria Jose, ruled over Italy for just over a month before the family headed into its long exile.

-He married Swiss water skiing champion and heiress Marina Doria in 1971 and they lived for many years in a plush villa on the shores of Lake Geneva.
-In his younger years he worked as a salesman for the Italian Agusta helicopter business and forged a friendship with the Shah of Iran through his business dealings.
-His wedding was held in Tehran.

-Although living in exile, Vittorio Emanuele was named in 1981 as one of more than 900 members of the outlawed secret masonic lodge Propaganda 2 (P2), a group at the heart of many of Italy's scandals of the late 20th century.
-His grandfather, King Victor Emanuel III, abdicated in favour of his son Umberto just before the 1946 referendum in a final, futile attempt to save the monarchy.

-But Vittorio Emanuele's parents, Umberto II and Maria Jose, ruled over Italy for just over a month before the family headed into its long exile.
 Vittorio Emanuele is survived by his wife and his son, Emanuele Filiberto, who said in 2023 that he would renounce his claim to the Italian throne in favour of his daughter, Vittoria, when he felt she was ready for the challenge.
-(Writing by Keith Weir; Editing by Toby Chopra)
+(Writing by Keith Weir Editing by Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)